Here’s what we’ve completed thus far:

 Evaluating Carbon Storage in Subalpine Lake Deltas in the Colorado Front Range and Washington Central Cascades – Dan Scott, MS Thesis

 Dan’s thesis focused on understanding the contribution of subalpine lake deltas to the mountain river carbon pool.
 Subalpine lake deltas, potentially acting as the first long-term stop for carbon in a headwater network, provide a carbon storage record that largely reflect the carbon dynamics of their upstream basins.
 The study focused on comparing the magnitude of carbon storage in subalpine lake deltas between the Colorado Front Range and the Washington Central Cascades to evaluate the dominant controls on that storage in each region.
 Subalpine lake deltas are hot spots of carbon storage on the landscape, storing high concentrations of organic carbon, despite their small size on the landscape.
-Geomorphic factors that influence the transport, decomposition, and stability of organic carbon both in the upstream watershed and on the delta exert a stronger control on carbon storage than climate or primary production (Scott, 2015 ; Scott and Wohl, In Review).
+Geomorphic factors that influence the transport, decomposition, and stability of organic carbon both in the upstream watershed and on the delta exert a stronger control on carbon storage than climate or primary production (Scott, 2015 ; Scott and Wohl, 2017).
 This project, along with the work of Nick Sutfin, provides the basis for Dan’s dissertation research, which broadens the scope of this investigation of carbon storage to entire mountain river basins.

 Scott, DN.
 2015.
 Evaluating Subalpine Lake Delta Carbon Storage in the Colorado Front Range and Washington Central Cascades.
 MS Thesis.
 Colorado State University.